MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 If we had the address of an array, like your data\_items, we _could_ insert it immediately in a register.
 Again, the 32 Bit limitation kicks in.
 The mov instruction is an alias for movz (move zero), which zeros out the registers and moves.
 However, it gets an 16 Bit immediate value #imm16 as well as a logical shift left (lsl).
-Again, opcode 8 Bit, size flag (sf) 1Bit, one Register 5 Bit, #imm16, well, 16Bit and lsl 2Bit.
-Therefore to insert an address into a register, we need mov and movk (move keep) movk has the same bits as movz and the same shift values 0,16,32,48.
+Opcode 8 Bit, size flag (sf) 1-Bit, one Register 5-Bit, #imm16, well, 16-Bit and lsl 2-Bit.
+Therefore to insert an address into a register, we need mov and movk (move keep) movk has the same bits as movz and the same shift values 0, 16, 32 & 48.
 ```
 mov  x1, #0x4000
 movk x1, #0x0000, lsl #16        <-> .       movl $0x100004000, %rcx
 movk x1, #0x0001, lsl #32
 ```
-After this instruction the address 0x000100003f30 will be in register x1.
+After this instruction the address 0x000100004000 will be in register x1.
 In our example, that's the address of the list item.
-We now, again _*could*_ load the first item at that address into register x1 with
+We now, again __could__ load the first item at that address into register x1 with
 ### Indirect Addressing Mode (Registers)
 ```
 ldr x0, [x1]                  <->           movq %(rax), %rdi
 ```
 Here, the address in x1 is dereferenced and the value at that address is loaded into x0.
-Always keep in mind, may steps are necessary to fulfill this one assembly instruction.
+Always keep in mind, many steps are necessary to fulfill this one assembly instruction.
-This will only work, if we run it in a debugger like lldb.
-The debugger will not use Address Space Layout Randomization (*ASLR*).
-Apple does; and since we're not allowed to statically link, the address of the list will be different every time you run the program.
+This example  will only work, if we run it in a debugger like lldb.
+The debugger will not use Address Space Layout Randomization (ASLR).
+Apple does; and since we're not allowed to statically link, the address of the list will always be randomly shifted, every time the program is run.
 We can still use a trick to make it work, at least a little.
 ```
  adr x1, .